jordanbemmels/kiwi-iDDC/01_Generate_demographicSim_input.md

 ## Create oriworld and veg2k files

 Write a function to create the oriworld and veg2K files for a given model.
-The overall logic is to create a data frame of all possible combinations of binned habitat suitabilities across all the sequential time periods of the model, assign each possible combination a unique number, create the "oriworld" in which each raster cell will be assigned the appropriate unique number, and then create veg2K files that interpret what the carrying capacity actually means for each unique number in each of the sequential time periods.
+The overall logic is to create a data frame of all possible combinations of binned habitat suitabilities across all the sequential time periods of the model.
+Each possible combination is assigned a unique number, then we create both the "oriworld" in which each raster cell will be assigned the appropriate unique number, as well as the veg2K files that interpret what the carrying capacity actually means for each unique number in each of the sequential time periods.

 ```
 writeOriVeg2K <- function(sequential_envs, env_names, oriworld_filename) {